Shazi-dani/GP-Online/README.md

 # Validator Testing
 * Test Validators
 + HTML - W3C Html Validator - No errors returned when pass through .
-+ CSS - W3C CSS Validator - No errors returned when pass through .
++ CSS - W3C CSS Validator - No errors returned when pass through.
-+ RESPONSIVENESS - Am I Responsive for different divices media queries.
-+ LIGHTHOUSE - Website tested for Performance, Accessibility, Best Practice and SEO as seen below.

 # Deployment of Project
 * Deployment was made possible by GitHub and Code any where